 The online Master of Public Health program at UT provides quality education and leadership to promote health in human populations through interdisciplinary instruction, research, and community service.

-The MPH program is recognized for its empowerment of students pursuing public health careers that focus on community health improvement.
-Our Volunteer spirit, the commitment to working hard for something larger than ourselves, and leveraging our talents, passions, and knowledge to help others in the community, are values central to our public health program.
+The MPH program empowers students pursuing public health careers that focus on community health improvement.
+Our Volunteer spirit, the commitment to working hard for something larger than ourselves, and leveraging our talents, passions, and knowledge to help others in the community are values central to our public health program.

 To engage in experiences that obligate a person to take responsibility for the public’s good, to recognize human dignity, and to value the worth of individual and collective behaviors